When a loved one passes away, it’s not the easiest time to deal with all of the paperwork associated with their legal affairs and legal estate.

 Probate lawyer in Victoria with clear information and practical advice

-At each step of the process, Shane McClure aims to provide you with clear information about the legal process and provides practical advice on the options available.
+At each step of the process, Shane McClure aims to provide you with clear information about the legal process and provides practical advice on the options available through our probate lawyers in Victoria.
 Shane McClure will assist you to take the best course of action to obtain a grant of probate or letters of administration and thereafter to properly distribute and wind up the estate in a cost-effective manner.
 Shane McClure can also help:

 - Advising in relation to your entitlement to a share of the estate of the deceased